Learning to Concentrate: Multi-tracer Forecasts on Local Primordial Non-Gaussianity with Machine-Learned Bias: with machine learning

 Using the training and validation sets, we employ grid search to tune the hyperparameters.
 We also evaluate the performance of other combinations of input features, different options of feature transformations, different loss functions, different models, and the performance of adopting a multi-target regression problem and predicting halo mass and concentration over $\bphi$.

+Examples of features that we optimized have already been mentioned in the section \ref{sec:features}.
+The optimizations include adjusting the distances to capture information about the surroundings and modifying the number of features that describe environmental density.

+While optimizing the models, we explored a range of parameters.
+However, the optimizations improved the results only to some extent because the correlation between the input features we use and the halo assembly bias is limited (in addition to being complex).

-The ANN architecture that we use has four hidden layers with 20 neurons per layer.
+Regarding the artificial neural networks (ANN), we have tried a range of hidden layers between 2 and 10, the number of neutrons per layer between 5 and 50, and we also changed the dropout rate and the activation functions.
+Our final ANN architecture has four hidden layers with 20 neurons per layer.
 In addition, we use dropout and the LeakyReLU activation function.
 The kernel of the SVM model used is the radial basis function.
 All other values of the hyperparameters and the values in the grid search grid are available on GitHub\footnote{\url{https://github.com/jmsull/ml_fnl_forecast}}.